When To Use Vitamin C Serum: The Best Time To Apply

 Factors That Reduce Results

-- Applying to dry skin (reduces absorption)
+- Applying to dry skin (lowers absorption)

 - Skipping sunscreen (UV creates new damage faster than vitamin C can repair)